Keep the Wreath Red

 Community awareness is another goal of the campaign.
 Fire departments encourage safe decoration practices such as:

 - Check the condition of lights and cords.
-Throw away frayed or cracked cords.
+Frayed or cracked cords should be thrown away.

 - Frequently water live trees.
 Dry Trees are more likely to catch fire.